isomerpages/moe-acspri/_co-curricular-activities-ccas/Uniform Groups/Boys Brigade.md

 #### **Programme Development**

 The BB aims to advance Christ’s Kingdom and the promotion of habits of obedience, reverence, discipline and self-respect.
-Activities include a fun camp during the June Holidays, drills, Community Service activities, First Aid and Knot activities.
-Boys are also given the opportunities to participate in Brigade-wide competitions such as Character Quest and Adventure Quest.
+Activities include a fun camp during the June holidays, drills, community service activities, First Aid and knot activities.
+Boys are also given opportunities to participate in Brigade-wide competitions such as Character Quest and Adventure Quest.
 Pupils need not be a Christian to join.

 #### **Competition**